Mount Samat National Shrine: History

 Along with the fortified island of Corregidor, Mount Samat was the site of the most vicious battle against the Japanese Imperial Army in 1942 during the Battle of Bataan.
 Suffering heavy losses against the Japanese all over Luzon, Filipino and American soldiers retreated to Bataan Peninsula to regroup for a last valiant but futile stand.
 This retreat to Bataan is part of a United States strategy known as War Plan Orange.

 Bataan fell after three months of fighting when 78,000 exhausted, sick and starving men under Major General Edward P. King surrendered to the Japanese on April 9, 1942.
 It is the single largest surrender of U.S. soldiers in history.
 Together with the Philippine soldiers, they were then led on the Bataan Death March.

 The scene of their last stronghold is Mount Samat, the site of Dambana ng Kagitingan.
 The shrine was conceived as a fitting memorial to the heroic struggle and sacrifices of the soldiers who fought and died in that historic bastion of freedom.
+As such, it is also used for religious purposes where Lenten pilgrimages are made and the Diocese of Balanga's annual Mount Samat Pilgrimage is held in November or December before first Sunday of Advent since the tenure of Socrates Villegas as the diocese's third bishop, except in 2010, the first under Villegas' successor Ruperto Santos as the diocese's fourth bishop, and 2024 where the former held on December 11 and pilgrimage was not celebrated due to having no Bishop of Balanga yet and available person to preside the celebration on that year for the latter, respectively.

 The memorial shrine complex was started with the laying of the cornerstone by President Marcos on April 14, 1966.
 Due to lack of funds, construction was unfinished for the 25th anniversary of the Fall of Bataan in 1967.
 The shrine was completed and inaugurated in 1970, in time for the 25th anniversary of the end of World War II.

-The shrine is also where the Diocese of Balanga's annual Mount Samat Pilgrimage is held in November or December before first Sunday of Advent since the tenure of Socrates Villegas as the diocese's third bishop, except in 2010, the first under Villegas' successor Ruperto Santos as the diocese's fourth bishop, and 2024 where the former held on December 11 and pilgrimage was not celebrated due to having no Bishop of Balanga yet and available person to preside the celebration on that year for the latter, respectively.